jochabo/9_00_Final-Bootcamp-Project/README.md

 # 3. Data:

-The sources are shown in the notebook as markdown cells.
+The used datasets are in the folder "collected datasets", additionally the sources are mentioned in the notebook as markdown cells.
 Sources include: OECD, Yahoo Finance, International Coffee Organization (ICO) and Nasa Weather API.

 # 4. Model: